Biography of Winfield Scott

 Soon after the Republic of Texas achieved statehood on December 29, 1845, the United States and Mexico fell into a dispute regarding the location of the border between Texas and Mexico.
 When the disagreement escalated on April 25, 1846, the War Department dispatched an expeditionary force into Mexico under the command of Brigadier General Zachary Taylor.

 Taylor scored two quick successes against Mexican forces at the Battle of Palo Alto (May 8, 1846) and the Battle of Resaca de la Palma (May 9, 1846).
 On May 13, 1846, Congress declared war against Mexico.
 Taylor’s successes made him a national hero and a potential presidential candidate in 1848.
-Scott had his own designs on the presidency.
+Scott had his own designs for running for president.
 The Whig Party had considered nominating him as their presidential candidate in the election of 1840.
 Perhaps seeking to not let Taylor upstage him, Scott convinced a reluctant Democratic President James K. Polk to allow him to raise his own expeditionary force and launch an amphibious assault on Central Mexico.

 Upon returning to the United States, Scott pursued his political aspirations while remaining in charge of the army.
 When the Whigs held their national convention in Philadelphia on June 7, 1848, it took them only one day to nominate Zachary Taylor as their candidate for the U.S. presidency.
 A disappointed Scott finished a distant third with sixty-seven votes compared to Taylor’s winning total of 171.
 When the Whigs met again in 1852, Scott upset incumbent President Millard Fillmore to secure the party’s nomination.
 Following the general election in November, Democratic dark-horse candidate Franklin Pierce trounced his former commanding officer, receiving 254 electoral votes to Scott’s forty-two.
 With the subsequent emergence of the Republican Party, Scott was the last Whig presidential candidate.